 The Preliminary SAT (PSAT) is a test conducted by the College Board in the US (the same organization that administers the SAT).
-It is taken by students across the world who want to get an idea of the SAT format and difficulty level well before they take the actual SAT itself.
+It is taken by students across the world who want to get an idea of the SAT format and difficulty level well before they take the actual SAT.
 In India, many students take the PSAT in Grade 10 or 11.
-Though there is no compulsion to take this test for admission to colleges in the United States, it can provide an important competitive edge.
+Though there is no compulsion to take this test for admission to colleges in the United States, if you earn a high score on the test you do qualify for National Merit Scholarship and that can provide an important competitive edge during admissions.

 Why should you take the PSAT?